 Students are encouraged to discuss evaluations and final grades with the course director or clinical supervisor as appropriate.
 If a student wishes to appeal a final course grade or summative evaluation, this should be presented in writing to the Program Directors (PDs) Within 30 days of receiving the grade.
 The appeal may be based on the process that leads to the final grade/evaluation and/or questions of factual content of the evaluation process.
 The PD will then review the basis for the appeal of the final evaluation and/or grade.
-The PDs may review the final grade or evaluation in terms of 1) the process that led to the final grade/evaluation, and/or 2) questions of factual content that led to the final grade/evaluation.
+The PDs may review the final grade or evaluation in terms of 1) the process that led to the final grade/evaluation.
 Upon review, the PDs may find that there is no basis, based on process or factual content, for a change of final grade or evaluation.
 Alternatively, the PDs may recommend that the course director or clinical supervisor consider a change of grade/evaluation or additional assessment of student performance and subsequent reconsideration of the evaluation/grade.